Arizona Law Change – New Small Raffle Exception

 4. The club or organization is organized and operated exclusively for pleasure, recreation or other nonprofit purposes and no part of the club’s or organization’s net earnings inures to the personal benefit of any member, director, officer, employee or agent of the club or organization.

-The new law not only permits booster clubs, civic clubs, political clubs and political organizations to conduct raffles, but it exempts them from the requirement applicable to other types of tax-exempt nonprofits that they be in existence for 5 years prior to holding the raffle.
+The new law not only permits booster clubs, civic clubs, political clubs, and political organizations to conduct raffles, but it exempts them from the requirement applicable to other types of tax-exempt nonprofits that they are in existence for 5 years prior to holding the small raffle.
 The trade-off appears to be that the proceeds of such raffles are capped at $10,000.

-Limited Applicability.
 It would have been nice if the small raffle exception had been extended to include tax-exempt organizations generally and 501(c)(3) organizations in particular.
 Furthermore, it’s puzzling that charitable organizations were excluded from the small raffle exception when political committees and political organizations, which are generally subject to stricter regulation, were included.
-While there is an exception that permits tax-exempt nonprofits to hold raffles, they are required to be “. . . in existence continuously in this state for a five year period immediately before conducting the raffle.”
+While there is an exception that permits tax-exempt nonprofits to hold raffles, they are required to be . . . in existence continuously in this state for a five year period immediately before conducting the raffle.
 A.R.S.
 13-3302-(B).
-The five year requirement frequently catches newer nonprofit organizations off guard and results in frequent inadvertent violations of Arizona’s gambling laws.
+The five-year requirement frequently catches newer nonprofit organizations off guard and results in frequent inadvertent violations of Arizona’s gambling laws.

-Curiously, political committees and political organizations are typically more tightly regulated than tax-exempt nonprofit organizations however in this case they have more leeway to conduct small raffles.
+It is disappointing that the Arizona legislature is giving political committees and political organizations greater leeway to fundraise than Arizona’s charities.
 Even more curious, booster clubs and civic clubs were included in the small raffle exception; however, these terms are not defined anywhere in the Arizona statutes.
 Generally, booster clubs are thought of as clubs that raise money to support a school athletic team or other extra-curricular activity.
 Frequently, social welfare organizations and chambers of commerce that are tax-exempt under Code Section 501(c)(4) refer to themselves as civic clubs.
-Organizations that are tax-exempt under Code Section 501(c)(4) generally enjoy fewer advantages than charitable organizations but they are included in the small raffle exception while charitable organizations (other than booster clubs) are not.
+Organizations that are tax-exempt under Code Section 501(c)(4) generally enjoy fewer advantages than charitable organizations but they are included in the small raffle exception while charities (other than booster clubs) are not.